-Cécile LAYE is CHESTNUT’s artistic director.
+Cécile LAYE is CHESTNUT’s teaching and artistic director.

 She studied old dance forms in England with the Dolmetsch Historical Dance Society, Nonsuch History and Dance and EFDSS (English folk Dance and Song Society).
 She worked in particular under such famed teachers and researchers as Anne Daye, Anne Cottis, Peggy Dixon, Ethyl Anderson, Marjorie Fennessy, Tom Cook and Alan Davies.
 In France she studied with Francine Lancelot, Andréa Francalancci and Barbara Sparti.